*This is a paid post

 When we first became parents I had no idea what our new baby’s cries meant.
-Hubby and I would go through a cycle of feed, wind, change, cuddle and then repeat until something worked and the crying subsided.
+Dave and I would go through a cycle of feed, wind, change, cuddle and then repeat until something worked and the crying subsided.
 With Little Man, our second baby, things were harder as he seemed to just cry all day and night for months.

 Arriving home from hospital with a newborn is a daunting experience for any new parent – especially when the baby starts crying in a tone you don’t recognise.
 But the leading healthcare brand, Care, and qualified midwife and independent health visitor, Penny Lazellare, have passed on their advice to help you comfort your little one.

 Here are the top nine reasons your baby might cry and what to do in each situation: